 Document test results using the forms in Section 01810A – Equipment Testing and Facility Commissioning.

 Update shop drawings, Instrument Data Sheets, calibration reports and “As Built” drawings including: P&ID, control schematics and electrical drawings as required to match field conditions.

+Measurement and Payment

+.1 All costs associated with the work of this Section shall be included in the price for Item No. A13.08 in the Bid Form.

 Testing Schedule